 The School Psychology program at UCO is a NASP accredited program leading to state and national certification as a specialist-level school psychologist.
 The program is designed to prepare school psychologists who work at the specialist level with children, youth, and families to prevent and solve individual, school and family-related problems.
 Our philosophy is that all children and youth have the right to maximize their personal potential, gain social competencies, and accomplish meaningful goals.
 The program embraces an ecological-behavioral philosophical framework to guide training of practitioners by providing students with the tools to change behaviors within the context of the school, classroom, and family.
 Students are also trained within the scientist-practitioner framework in order to examine prevailing theories and practice in order to develop a professional model of practice that employs evidence-based decision making and emphasizes accountability.

 Embedded within the School Psychology Curriculum is a Board Certified Behavior Analyst course sequence.
 Students completing the program are then eligible to obtain board certification as a BCBA and pursue state licensure through OKDHD DDSD to provide behavior analysis services in Oklahoma.
-For more information regarding the BCBA course sequence please visit (link to BCBA website).
+For more information regarding the BCBA course sequence please visit the BCBA website.

 Students have a variety of practice opportunities during the program at UCO including: